Terry A. Anderson: Personal life

-Anderson has been married twice.
-He met his first wife, Mihoko "Mickey" Anderson, while he was a Marine stationed with the Armed Forces Radio and Television Service in Japan.
-They had one daughter, Gabrielle Anderson (born 1976).
-They later divorced.
-In 1982, he married a Lebanese native from a Maronite Christian family, Madeleine Bassil; they had one daughter, Sulome Anderson, born in 1985, three months after he was taken hostage, who later became a freelance journalist based in New York City and Beirut.
-She gained publicity for a photo depicting her kissing her formerly Orthodox Jewish boyfriend with a placard stating "Jews and Arabs REFUSE to be ENEMIES."
+Anderson was married and divorced three times.
+He met his first wife, Mihoko Anderson, while he was a Marine stationed with the Armed Forces Radio and Television Service in Japan.
+They had one daughter, but later divorced.
+After 1982, he became engaged to Madeleine Bassil, a Lebanese native from a Maronite Christian family; they had one daughter, Sulome Anderson, born in 1985, three months after he was taken hostage.
+After his release, Anderson and Bassil were married in 1993, but later divorced.

 A fan of blues music, Anderson owned the Blue Gator from early 2002 until mid-2008, a blues bar in Athens, Ohio, which hosted regional and national acts.

 In an interview in the spring 1995 newsletter of the School of Journalism Alumni Association, University of Nebraska–Lincoln, by Will Norton Jr., Anderson is quoted:

 Is there going to be peace in the world?
 I'm a Christian.
 I believe eventually there will be, at the second coming.
 I think we are moving into an era of greater, or if not peace, at least of greater prosperity.
 Think about it: In the last 10 to 15 years there are hundreds of millions of people in the world who are living in a greater degree of individual responsibility and freedom and perhaps dignity than there were 15 years ago.
 That's true in eastern Europe, in Latin America, even in Asia.
 That great process of history, of thousands of years of an increase in a dignity of the individual, seems to have been halted for a good period of time by the growth of totalitarian societies, and those are breaking up now.
 Certainly the totalitarian instinct has not gone away.
 There are a great many wars going on and struggles by peoples, but that ice jam, that blockage that was representative of the domination of a third of the world by communism, is gone.
 I think that's reason for great optimism.

+Anderson died at his home in Greenwood Lake, New York, on April 21, 2024, at the age of 76.
+He had recently undergone heart surgery.

+Anderson's papers are held at Iowa State University.